Aspiring Conservation Entomologist & Landscape Geneticist

-Please use the navigation bar above to learn more about my past work, current projects, news, and to see photos from my wanderings while studying entomological evolutionary neuroscience.
+Use the navigation bar above to learn more about my past work, current projects, news, and to see photos from my wanderings as an entomology student.

 Please enjoy your stay at my site and thanks for visiting!